-Air & Space and Smithsonian Magazine Archive brings together Air & Space Magazine and Smithsonian Magazine for the first time in a combined and fully searchable digital archive.
+Smithsonian and Air & Space Magazines, 1970-2010 brings together Air & Space Magazine and Smithsonian Magazine for the first time in a combined and fully searchable digital archive.
 With the full history of these premiere magazines combined, decades of in-depth and expert coverage of high-demand topics and unique insights into aviation, space, innovation, science, technology, the arts, and culture are accessible in an integrated, intuitive display.
-Rich in insightful articles and vivid photographs, Air & Space and Smithsonian Magazine Archive will engage students and researchers.
+Rich in insightful articles and vivid photographs, Smithsonian and Air & Space Magazines archive will engage students and researchers.
 This resource can easily be integrated into the classroom and the syllabus as the perfect way to introduce students to reading and working with reputable primary sources.
-Its depth of coverage and up-to-date content takes users from the pre-Antebellum lives of rural Americans to the contemporary affairs of the U.S. government.
+Its depth of coverage and up-to-date content takes users from the pre-antebellum lives of rural Americans to the contemporary affairs of the U.S. government.

-Evolution of Flight, 1784-1991 Evolution of Flight sketches the lives and contributions of aviation's pioneers, scientists, promoters, businessmen, barnstormers, racers, designers and manufacturers, and the aerial aces spanning from World War I to Iraq-and all the wars in between-to reveal the personal, and often hidden, aspects of humankind's conquest of the skies.
+Evolution of Flight, 1784-1991 Evolution of Flight sketches the lives and contributions of aviation's pioneers, scientists, promoters, businessmen, barnstormers, racers, designers, and manufacturers, and the aerial aces spanning from World War I to Iraq-and all the wars in between-to reveal the personal, and often hidden, aspects of humankind's conquest of the skies.
 Together, these materials provide a complete and compelling resource for students and scholars of several disciplines.